mui/mui-x/docs/data/charts/overview/overview.md

 Inside this wrapper, you can render `<XAxis />`, `<YAxis />`, or any plot component (`<BarPlot />`, `<LinePlot />`, `<AreaPlot />`, `<ScatterPlot />`)

-To get an overview of what is available, have a look at the [composition page](/x/react-charts/composition/).
+You can check the [composition page](/x/react-charts/composition/) for more information.

 {{"demo": "Combining.js"}}